seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-1.md

 ### Task 3: Create a Recovery Services Vault

-In this task you are going to create two virtual networks.
-One will be in the West US region and the other will be in the East US region.
+In this task you are going to a Recovery service vault.

 #### Pre-requisites for this task

+Completed Exercise 1 - Task 1 & Task 2

 #### Steps: